 |---|---|

-| Sales ops | Workflow and eval set |
+| Support ops | Workflow, eval set, override review |

-| Legal | Policy context and blocked terms |
+| Legal/compliance | Policy keywords and blocked terms in context |

 Agent vs automation vs human-only